wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 **UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING PLUGIN THAT LETS THE MERCHANTS SHOW UPSELL AND CROSS-SELL OFFERS ON THE CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**

-Upsell Order Bump Offer for WooCommerce is an upselling plugin that facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
+Upsell Order Bump Offer for WooCommerce is an upselling plugin that facilitates store owners to make special upsell and cross-sell offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
 The offer gets added to the customer’s existing order in just a single click.

 This is a happy moment for your customers and also they trust you as they’re just going to purchase something from you.
-Show them an Exclusive Offer deal at an unbelievable price at this very moment.
+Show them an exclusive offer deal at an unbelievable price at this very moment.
 Relevant offers can be set for specific targets with [**WooCommerce Order Bump Plugin**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-order-bump-pro&utm_medium=order-bump-org-page&utm_campaign=order-bump-pro) which ensures customer satisfaction and thus result in higher conversion rates

 [youtube https://www.youtube.com/watch?v=p9KIQyXauY4&w=560&h=315&rel=0]

 == WITH THE UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE PLUGIN YOU CAN: ==

-* Create special upsell offers on the checkout page.
+* Create special upsell and cross-sell offers on the checkout page.
 * Customize responsive offer design specifically according to your products.
 * Grow your average order value and customer satisfaction rate.
 * Schedule your bump offers for specific days.